Better Life Program for the African Rural Woman: Agriculture

 BLPARW developed strategies to mobilized rural women farmers to produce marketable, scalable and exportable food crops that have nutritional and national development values.
 Crops such as cassava for starch production and grain produce, shea butter, fonio, rice, etc. Women farmers are encouraged to unite under the cooperative societies to increase access to credit and land grants, extension services and technology.

 Cottage Industry

-The African rural woman working within the cottage industry is often characterised by her hard work and labour-intensive efforts.
+The African rural woman working within the cottage industry is often characterized by her hard work and labor-intensive efforts.
 She typically runs a small-scale production business, mostly operated from her home, rather than a purpose-built facility.
 BLPARW supports her journey by enhancing her production line.

 Adult and Financial Literacy Programs

 Helping African women develop and improve their ability to read and write.
 Building their self-esteem and self-confidence.
 Helping women achieve proficiency in personal and business finance, as well as investment decisions.
 Providing the knowledge and skills required to make appropriate financial decisions, create budget and the ability to track spending.